Geyserexe/BuilderBot/README.md

 #### File-Structure Info ####

 All builder and set files are located within "src".
-You shouldn't touch the .vscode folder, .gitignore, package.json, or package-lock.json unless you really know what you're doing.
+You shouldn't touch the .gitignore, package.json, or package-lock.json unless you really know what you're doing.

 #### TODO ####